cirKITers/qml-essentials/docs/training.md

 ![Ground Truth and Prediction](figures/trained_series_2_light.png#center#only-light)

-As you can see, the fixed frequencies model wasn't able to find the underlying function representing the data, while the trainable frequencies model was successful in its training.
+As you can see, the fixed frequencies model was not able to find the underlying function representing the data, while the trainable frequencies model was successful in its training.

 Let's quickly check the final encoding parameter of both models:
 ```python